venkatkumar1810/Bus_transportation_System/README.md

 the output contains a link which runs on local host.

 # NOTE:
-create all the necessary tables that are shown in the schema in your database
+create all the necessary tables that are shown in the schema in your database, files can imported from database_dumpfiles (mysql_workbench)